bregoh/MVC-Framework/README.md

 Add your base url in the root index file

-add you db config in the core/dbconfig.php
+add your db config in the core/dbconfig.php

 set configuration in core/config.php